-- (1) Enhancing the focus on person centered planning and aligning services and supports with those plans. - (2) Facilitating smaller community congregate living situations. - (3) Facilitating living and working in the most integrated setting. - (4) Improving outcome-based quality assurance systems.
+(1) Enhancing the focus on person centered planning and aligning services and supports with those plans.

+- (2) Facilitating smaller community congregate living situations. - (3) Facilitating living and working in the most integrated setting.

+(4) Improving outcome-based quality assurance systems.

-Service Delivery Methods: Services are provided through local management entities (LMEs) operating as prepaid inpatient health plans.
-The LME/PIHPs are responsible for providing services to all waiver beneficiaries in their respective geographic catchment areas, most of which cover multiple counties.
-Enrollment in the LME/PIHP serving one's county of residence is mandatory for all TBI waiver beneficiaries and other Medicaid eligibility groups specified in the concurrent 1915(b) waiver.
-Within three years of contracting with the State as a prepaid health plan, the LME must be accredited by NCQA, Utilization Review Accreditation Commission (URAC) or other accreditation agencies recognized by CMS.
+Service Delivery Methods: Services are provided through Tailored Plans (TPs) operating as prepaid health plans or PIHP for ECHB/IHS eligibles who choose not to enroll in a TP.
+The TPs are responsible for providing services to all waiver beneficiaries in their respective geographic catchment areas, most of which cover multiple counties.
+Enrollment in the TPs serving one's county of residence is mandatory for all Innovations waiver beneficiaries and other Medicaid eligibility groups specified in the concurrent 1115 waiver.
+Within three years of contracting with the State as a prepaid health plan, the TP must be accredited by NCQA, Utilization Review Accreditation Commission (URAC) or other accreditation agencies recognized by CMS.
 NC TBI waiver services are authorized through the annual Individual Support Plan (ISP), which is developed using person centered planning methods.
-Waiver beneficiaries may select any qualified network provider to furnish authorized services.

-Beneficiaries in the waiver have a Tailored Care Manager/Care Coordinator who assists them in developing an ISP, ensuring the beneficiary's health and safety needs are met, that services and supports are provided in the most integrated setting, and that the beneficiary is satisfied with the services and supports they are receiving.
+Beneficiaries in the waiver have a care coordinator who assists them in developing an ISP, ensuring the beneficiary is satisfied with the services and supports they are receiving.
 Services are delivered through a network of contracted community-based service providers that are charged with implementing waiver participants' ISPs by providing services and supports that enhance the beneficiary's quality of life as defined by the beneficiary.
 National accreditation is required of providers of waiver services.